Blog · Analysis · Last reviewed June 23, 2026

 The impact of any particular data center depends on design: cooling method, climate, power source, water source, backup system, utilization, and local grid conditions.
 A dry-cooled facility, a water-intensive evaporative system, and a campus paired with new renewable generation are not identical.
 But the common categories of impact are now clear enough to govern.

 Power is the largest public issue.
 AI training and inference increase demand for high-density computing, and high-density computing increases demand for reliable electricity.
-The U.S. Energy Information Administration has warned that electricity demand growth from data centers, AI, and cryptocurrency is large enough to affect national and regional power planning.
+EIA's 2026 outlook says data-center server energy use is a major factor in renewed electricity-demand growth, while its Virginia analysis shows how concentrated load can reshape one region's commercial electricity sales and summer peak-demand forecast.
 The International Energy Agency similarly treats data centers as a major new source of electricity demand, especially in countries already hosting large computing clusters.

 Noise and heat are easier to dismiss until they are local.
 Cooling fans, backup generators, transformer hum, truck traffic, and construction cycles can become quality-of-life issues.
-Waste heat may be manageable, but it is still heat.
+Waste heat may be manageable, reusable, or technically ordinary, but it is still heat.
 A community asked to host machine cognition is also asked to host machine exhaust.

 Rural Siting and Democratic Bypass